department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 VA national cemetery: "national cemetery" is lowercase except when part of the full name of a cemetery.

 VA regional office: Use "VA regional office" and not "VA regional benefits office."
-"Regional Office" should only be capitalized if a specific name is included in the title. ***[@Danielle/Beth - can you provide example of the latter? /jl]
+"Regional Office" should only be capitalized if a specific name is included in the title.
+- **Like this:** The Buffalo Regional Office (RO) is one of four regional processing centers nationwide that process education claims.

 vesicant agents: Use "vesicant (blistering) agents."